-Yes, if the application is approved.
-Otherwise, the effective date of enrollment will be the first day of the month in which the application was received.
+Receipt of an ATN does not indicate approval.
+The OPR provider enrollment application must be approved.
+Only if the application is approved will the rendering provider's claims pay.
+Once approved, the effective date of enrollment will be the first day of the month in which the application was received.